Do we need to change the date of Australia Day?

 Translation: talk to the locals, become friends and make sure the people under your command do the same.

 These were worthy aims, and worth remembering as such.
-Subsequent failure to live up to them underlines their idealism and value and history has proven them wise.
+Subsequent failure to live up to them underlines their idealism - and wisdom.

-Once seriously considered it would be interesting to know how people react to this idea.
+Would you seriously consider this date?
 A minor benefit is that it’s still in the summer!

 An interesting legal question is the issue of recognition of the indigenous peoples.
 Philip’s job description implies interesting ideas;